 Use the Details page to see details for all individual employees in your environment.

 Click on an employee in the grid to drill down into the details for that employee and their experience score and activity.
+The top of the employee details page has the following widgets:

 Experience over time